A general method for the resummation of event-shape distributions in e^+e^- annihilation: Introduction

 More recently, some observables have been resummed beyond NLL accuracy.
 These resummations have been so far obtained through observable-dependent factorisation theorems which lead to a full decomposition of the cross section in the infrared limit in terms of different kinematical subprocesses (i.e. soft, collinear, hard) which are then resummed individually through evolution equations.
 Despite being systematically extendable to all orders, this approach is strictly observable-dependent and requires that the observable can be factorised in some conjugate space.
-In particular, full next-to-next-to-leading logarithmic (NNLL) predictions are available for a number of event shapes at lepton colliders like thrust $1-T$~\cite{Becher:2008cf,Monni:2011gb}, heavy jet mass $\rho_H$~\cite{Chien:2010kc}, jet broadenings $B_T$,~$B_W$~\cite{Becher:2012qc}, $C$-parameter~\cite{Alioli:2012fc} and energy-energy-correlation~\cite{deFlorian:2004mp,Becher:2010tm}.\footnote{Note that the NNLL $A^{(3)}$ coefficient in ref.~\cite{deFlorian:2004mp} is incomplete.
+In particular, full next-to-next-to-leading logarithmic (NNLL) predictions are available for a number of event shapes at lepton colliders like thrust $1-T$~\cite{Becher:2008cf,Monni:2011gb}, heavy jet mass $\rho_H$~\cite{Chien:2010kc}, jet broadenings $B_T$,~$B_W$~\cite{Becher:2012qc}, $C$-parameter~\cite{Alioli:2012fc} and energy-energy-correlation~\cite{deFlorian:2004mp}.\footnote{Note that the NNLL $A^{(3)}$ coefficient in ref.~\cite{deFlorian:2004mp} is incomplete.
 The correct coefficient has been derived in ref.~\cite{Becher:2010tm}.} For $1-T$ and $\rho_H$ all N$^3$LL corrections but the four-loop cusp anomalous dimension are also known.
+Similar observables have been resummed at the same accuracy also in deep inelastic scattering~\cite{Kang:2013nha,Kang:2013wca,Kang:2013lga}.
 For hadronic collisions, full NNLL resummations are available for processes where a colour singlet is produced at Born level, specifically for the boson's transverse momentum~\cite{Bozzi:2005wk,Becher:2010tm} and $\phi^*$~\cite{Banfi:2011dx}, the beam thrust~\cite{Stewart:2010pd,Berger:2010xi} and the leading jet's transverse momentum~\cite{Becher:2012qa,Becher:2013xia,Banfi:2012jm,Stewart:2013faa}, and for heavy quark pair's transverse momentum~\cite{Zhu:2012ts,Catani:2014qha}.
 For an arbitrary number of legs, a NNLL accurate resummation is available for the $N$-jettiness variable~\cite{Stewart:2010tn,Jouttenus:2011wh}.

 Currently most of the phenomenological interest is devoted to hadron-hadron collisions.
 However, in view of a possible future $e^+e^-$ machine (see e.g.\ \cite{Fan:2014vta,Brock:2014tja}), it is desirable to improve our description of {\it generic} $e^+e^-$ event shapes to next-to-next-to-leading logarithmic (NNLL) level, matched to exact next-to-next-to-leading order (NNLO) results.
 Furthermore, $\ee$ observables provide a simpler laboratory in which to develop new methods, compared to jet production in hadronic collisions.
 Therefore, in this work we focus on $\ee$ collisions, with the aim to extend the method suggested here to hadron colliders in a future publication.